LucasWinkler/TurboGames/README.md

 # About
-This is the virtual game store project for Microsoft Enterprise (PROG3050) at Conestoga College.
+A team project for the Microsoft Enterprise (PROG3050) course at Conestoga College.
+This is a virtual game store created in ASP.NET Core 2.2 using Model-View-Controller (MVC) and a code-first design.
+Created by Team TurboGames.

 **Team:** TurboGames